Session Replay

 When the callback is called, the SDK will log:

-If you have a Contentsquare account, you can use this link to directly watch your current session replay on the Contentsquare Platform.
+If you have a Contentsquare account, you can use this link to directly watch your current Session Replay on the Contentsquare Platform.

 The replay will be available within 5 minutes.
 Only the “ended screen views” are processed (we know a screenview is ended when we start receiving data for the next screenview).
 This means that you will be able to replay the session up to the previous screenview if the session is still running.